PHILIPPINES ADOPTIONS

 Must not have been convicted of a crime involving moral turpitude.

-Must be a practicing Christian couple and be able to provide a supporting letter of faith from your church.
+Must be a practicing Christian and be able to provide a supporting letter of faith from your church.

 Must be in good mental and physical health.